tmaxwell-96/prospecta-client/README.md

 - GET for deals by company name
 - GET for dealy by date range
 - GET for all companies
-- GET for all contacts
-- GET for all contacts by company

 - POST for new deal
 - POST for new company
-- POST for new contact

 - PUT for new deal
 - PUT for new company
-- PUT for new contact

 - DELETE for new deal
 - DELETE for new company